siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

 create:1 modify:0 delete:0
 ~~~

-Probably this application of Snapper *"File Rollback "* is one of the most used.
+Probably this application of Snapper *"File Rollback"* is one of the most used.

 **With Snapper and Meld**

 The preceding procedure always restores a file as a whole to the state corresponding to the selected snapshot.
 Individual parts of the changes cannot be applied in this way.
-The comparison program **Meld** fills exactly this gap. *Meld* is additionally able to insert parts at any place in the current document via *copy & paste*.
-An advantage also opposite **Kompare** of the KDE Desktop.
-In siduction *Meld* is not installed by default.
+The comparison program **Meld** fills exactly this gap. *Meld* is additionally able to insert parts at any place in the current document via *copy & paste* (an advantage also towards **Kompare** of the KDE Desktop).
+In siduction, *Meld* is not installed by default.
 We will make up for this.

 The actions of Snapper are always possible for the non **root** user if the key `ALLOW_GROUPS=users` is set in the configuration file for the subvolume.
 This is the default.
-However, he is denied access to the snapshot files within the file system because the `/.snapshots` directory is readable and executable only by **root**.
-To work with *Meld* we change this.
+However, they are denied access to the snapshot files within the file system because the `/.snapshots` directory is readable and executable only by **root**.
+To work with *Meld*, we change this.

 Make snapshots readable for users and install *Meld*.
 (Run as **root**.)